 Purpose

-Color uniformity in very dark products is critical across industries—from ensuring batch-to-batch consistency in automotive coatings and black masterbatches, to maintaining the aesthetic quality of dark roasted coffee or cocoa powders.
+Color uniformity in very dark products is critical across industries—from ensuring batch-to-batch consistency and maintaining aesthetic quality.
 Traditional spectrophotometers often struggle in this range, as stray light, detector noise, and surface irregularities can distort measurements.

 The purpose of Ultra Dark Mode is to eliminate these sources of error, enabling accurate, reproducible color data that supports: